 Photos by Julian Lucas

-Organizations like the Border Angels are helping to support the forgotten people living in the nightmare debated by pundits on Fox News every night of the week.
-"Whatever happened to give me your poor, your tired, your huddled masses?" says founder and president Enrique Morones, of the organization's pledge to improve the situations of those who he says immigration law forgets.
+Organisations like the Border Angels are helping to support the forgotten people living in the nightmare debated by pundits on Fox News every night of the week.
+"Whatever happened to give me your poor, your tired, your huddled masses?" says founder and president Enrique Morones, of the organisation's pledge to improve the situations of those who he says immigration law forgets.

 US Border Patrol mans a tiny section of the fence, where families separated by the triple-layered steel can interact with one another, between the hours of 10 AM and 2 PM on weekends, through dense mesh holes not quite large enough to poke a finger through.
 “Sound waves are the only things allowed through the fence,” says Bishop Dermot Rodgers, who comes here every Sunday to run a joint religious ceremony along with another pastor on the Mexican side of the fence.

 Children play with their siblings and cousins through this wall, poking glow sticks back and forth, giggling and gripping onto the steel bars.
 For many, this will remain the only way they can see their mothers, fathers, children, brothers, sisters, and grandparents for the foreseeable future.

 For Alicia, a 57-year-old mother and grandmother, the existence of aid organisations like the Border Angels is imperative.
 She lights up when we talk about her family.
 Her 26-year-old son and 27-year-old daughter both reside in the US.
 Alicia has a baby grandchild who she likes to talk about in typical grandma-brag style, with bright eyes and an unrelenting smile on her face.
 She sports a bright pink T-shirt signifying her work with a group called the DREAMers’ Moms, which supports mothers who are deported or are facing deportation while their children remain in the US on temporary visas under the 2008 DREAMers reform.